314RS1GOR/Etch-a-Sketch/readme.md

 * Etch A Sketch: Just hover your mouse over the cases to play!
 * Resetting: Want to start another drawing?
 Click the 'reset' button to have a new empty board.
 * Custome grid size: Click 'Make a new grid' to set your own grid size.
-* And more to come in future updates!
+* Put colours in your life: Fill the sketch with random colours.

 # Technologies used